peacekeeper/did-webs-iiw37-tutorial/README.md

 git commit -m "prepare upload did:webs documents to WOT-terms"
 git push upstream main
 ```
-Now the files are on the controlled webserver.
+If you get the expected output of the push action, the files are on the controlled webserver.

 ## Check if files are available on your server